rIpteyed/nextjs-knex-sls/README.md

 ##To deploy to AWS:

+0. Clone the repository.
-1. you'll need to setup your AWS configuration:
+1. Setup your AWS configuration:
 ```
 sls config credentials --provider aws --key [key] --secret [secret]
 ```

 2. Add a serverless.yml file to the root of the project.
-Here is the one we're using for this project:
+Here is the one I'm using for this project:
 ```
 nextjs-blog-sls:
   component: "@sls-next/serverless-component@1.19.0-alpha.37"